Vox Day: Personal life

 Beale is married, and has several children.
 With his family of five, he lives in the Canton of Vaud in Switzerland, and owns Cressier Manor in the Canton of Fribourg, Switzerland.

 Political views

 Beale describes himself as a Christian nationalist.
 He has been described as an alt-right personality by Wired, and a leader of the alt-right by Business Insider.
 Writing for Publishers Weekly, Kimberly Winston described Beale as a "fundamentalist Southern Baptist", but other journalists have made more pointed characterizations, such as Mike VanHelder's assertion in Popular Science that Beale's views are "white supremacist".

 White supremacy

 Beale has been supportive of the white supremacist Fourteen Words slogan, promoting it in his Sixteen points of the Alt-Right, which placed the sentence "we must secure the existence of white people and a future for white children" as the fourteenth point.

-Concerning the notion of white supremacy, Beale has said, "white supremacy simply isn't true.
-Whites are not superior, but whites are the only tribe willing and able to maintain Western civilization because they are the only tribe that truly values it.
-The answer for those who support Western civilization, regardless of sex, color, or religion, is to embrace white tribalism, white separatism, and especially white Christian masculine rule."